-All formal complaints (See Section 5) will be forwarded to the Director of Operations immediately and the following action will be taken:
+All formal complaints will be forwarded to the Director of Operations immediately and the following action will be taken:

-- a) Where a complaint is made in person or by telephone, the person receiving the complaint will make a written record on Incident Reporting System.
-The Director of Operations will acknowledge the complaint and provide a written record (Appendix A) of the complaint to the complainant within 3 working days of receipt of the complaint by Future Directions CIC. - b) At the time of acknowledgement, Future Directions CIC will offer to discuss with the complainant at a time to be agreed with the complainant the following; - The manner in which the complaint is to be handled and - The period of time it is likely to take to complete the investigation of the complaint and when the response will be sent to the complainant.
+- a) Where a complaint is made in person or by telephone, the person receiving the complaint will make a record on the Nourish Incident Interaction.
+They should detail what the complaint is select the type of incident or if not listed, select other and detail the complaint in the text box.
+When the Manager completes the triaging incident interaction, they will also select complaint which will generate a complaint interaction once the triaging is complete.
+Please see the Incident and Accident Management Policy for more detail.
+The Director of Operations will acknowledge the complaint and provide a written record (Appendix A) of the complaint to the complainant within 3 working days of receipt of the complaint by Future Directions CIC. - b) At the time of acknowledgement, Future Directions CIC will offer to discuss the following with the complainant at a time to be agreed with them: - The manner in which the complaint is to be handled and - The period of time it is likely to take to complete the investigation of the complaint and when the response will be sent to the complainant.
 Time frames for completion are in accordance with the Time Scales for Dealing with and Managing Complaints; see Appendix B. - Holding Letter: Should it not be possible to meet the agreed time frames, a Holding Letter (Appendix C) summarising the reasons for the delay must be sent. - The person we support must be made aware, that their personal details will be disclosed to all personnel involved in the investigation of the complaint.